official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 support; and keen to know that you approve of his plans to work through the UN.
 I am sure you should encourage him strongly.

-57 Rice C. No Higher Honour: A Memoir of My Years in Washington.
+[^57]: Rice C. No Higher Honour: A Memoir of My Years in Washington.
 Simon & Schuster, 2011.
-58 Minute Manning to Prime Minister, 28 August 2002, ‘Iraq: Conversation with Condi Rice’.
+[^58]: Minute Manning to Prime Minister, 28 August 2002, ‘Iraq: Conversation with Condi Rice’.

 124

-The Report of the Iraq Inquiry“If Bush takes this route, it will transform the way we can approach and handle the Iraq issue.”
+“If Bush takes this route, it will transform the way we can approach and handle the Iraq issue.”

 174. The record of that discussion was sent only to Mr Straw outside No.10.

-175. The British Embassy Washington reported that in a further speech in San Antonio, Texas, on 29 August, Vice President Cheney had “toned down the line on the return of UN inspectors”; describing them as “not an end in themselves”.59 He had “called more clearly for Iraq to comply with UNSCRs [UN Security Council resolutions] by disarming fully”, but had “underlined concerns that Saddam would nonetheless continue to plot to develop WMD”.
+175. The British Embassy Washington reported that in a further speech in San Antonio, Texas, on 29 August, Vice President Cheney had “toned down the line on the return of UN inspectors”; describing them as “not an end in themselves”.[^59] He had “called more clearly for Iraq to comply with UNSCRs [UN Security Council resolutions] by disarming fully”, but had “underlined concerns that Saddam would nonetheless continue to plot to develop WMD”.